CommE2E/comm/docs/dev_environment.md

 }
 ```

-## MySQL
+## MariaDB

 The keyserver side needs to see some config files before things can work.
-The first is a config file with MySQL details.
+The first is a config file with MariaDB details.

 ```
 cd keyserver